 CCSI, BY ACCEPTANCE OF THE XONON CREDIT RIGHTS, WAIVES, RELEASES AND RENOUNCES (i) ANY WARRANTY BY ANY PERSON OTHER THAN GE OR ITS AFFILIATES AS TO THE CONDITION OF ANY ITEM OF EQUIPMENT OR FACILITY (AN “ACQUIRED ASSET”) ACQUIRED FROM GE UPON THE USE OF ANY XONON CREDIT RIGHTS, IN WHOLE OR IN PART; (ii) ANY IMPLIED WARRANTY OF MERCHANTABILITY OR FITNESS OF AN ACQUIRED ASSET FOR A PARTICULAR PURPOSE; (iii) ANY IMPLIED WARRANTY ARISING FROM COURSE OF PERFORMANCE, COURSE OF DEALING OR USAGE OF TRADE; (iv) ANY OBLIGATION, LIABILITY, RIGHT, CLAIM OR REMEDY IN TORT, WHETHER OR NOT ARISING FROM STRICT LIABILITY OR THE ACTUAL OR IMPUTED NEGLIGENCE OF ANY PERSON OTHER THAN GE OR ITS AFFILIATES; AND (v) ANY OBLIGATION, LIABILITY, RIGHT, CLAIM OR REMEDY FOR LOSS OF OR DAMAGE TO ANY TANGIBLE OR INTANGIBLE THING, FOR LOSS OF USE, REVENUE OR PROFIT, OR FOR ANY OTHER DIRECT, INDIRECT, INCIDENTAL, SPECIAL OR CONSEQUENTIAL DAMAGES, IN EACH CASE SOLEY IN CONNECTION WITH CCSI'S USE OF AN ACQUIRED ASSET.

-1.2 For a period of five years after the vesting of XONON Credit Rights in CCSI, within ten (10) days prior to the date a payment, including a downpayment or deposit, owed by ENA or any Affiliate (as defined in the XONON Agreement) of ENA, or any financial institution, or other entity controlled directly or indirectly by such institution with whom ENA or its Affiliates has contracted for the purpose of purchasing XONON System-equipped turbines becomes due to GE or any Affiliate of GE under any purchase order(s) or similar agreements calling for the purchase or acquisition of XONON-equipped turbines by ENA and/or its Affiliates and/or such financial institutions or entities from GE and/or its Affiliates, including 7FA, PGT 10 or 7EA XONON System-equipped turbines, ENA shall notify CCSI in writing of such payment and CCSI may elect to assign to ENA or such Affiliate or any such financial institution or entity designated by ENA in writing, any of the XONON Credit Rights then held by CCSI to the extent that at that date the XONON Credit Rights proposed to be assigned may be applied as a credit against the payment due for such turbines in such transaction.
-Such assignment by CCSI shall be made pursuant to the Assignment of XONON Credit Rights attached hereto as Exhibit B. In consideration of any such assignment, ENA shall pay [or cause such Affiliate] or financial institution or entity to pay CCSI in cash by wire transfer to CCSI within five (5) days of the assignment, an amount equal to the dollar value of the XONON Credit Rights which may be applied against the payment due GE from the assignee.
+1.2 Until December 31, 2005, within ten (10) days prior to the date a payment, including a downpayment or deposit, owed by ENA or any Affiliate (as defined in the XONON Agreement) of ENA, or any financial institution, or other entity controlled directly or indirectly by such institution with whom ENA or its Affiliates has contracted for the purpose of purchasing XONON System-equipped turbines becomes due to GE or any Affiliate of GE under any purchase order(s) or similar agreements calling for the purchase or acquisition of XONON-equipped turbines by ENA and/or its Affiliates and/or such financial institutions or entities from GE and/or its Affiliates, including 7FA, PGT 10 or 7EA XONON System-equipped turbines, ENA shall notify CCSI in writing of such payment and CCSI may elect to assign to ENA or such Affiliate or any such financial institution or entity designated by ENA in writing, any of the XONON Credit Rights then held by CCSI to the extent that at that date the XONON Credit Rights proposed to be assigned may be applied as a credit against the payment due for such turbines in such transaction.
+Such assignment by CCSI shall be made pursuant to the Assignment of XONON Credit Rights attached hereto as Exhibit B. In consideration of any such assignment, ENA shall pay or cause such Affiliate or financial institution or entity to pay CCSI in cash by wire transfer to CCSI within five (5) days of the assignment, an amount equal to the dollar value of the XONON Credit Rights which may be applied against the payment due GE from the assignee.

 ARTICLE 2